quantnetwork/quantnetwork.github.io/docs/payscript/language_reference.md

 ## Concepts
+These are the Quant Flow concepts as how they're implemented by PayScript.

 ### Automation
 Automations are features powered by one or more PayScripts, which a [customer] can enable in their bank account.
-If the selected payscript uses a trigger type that requires [trigger parameters](), those need to be specified as part of creating the automation.
-If the selected payscript defines [script parameters], those need to be specified as part of creating the automation.
+If the selected payscript uses a trigger type that requires [trigger parameters][trigger], those need to be specified as part of creating the automation.
+If the selected payscript defines script parameters, those need to be specified as part of creating the automation.

 ### Reserve
 An abstract segregation of funds in a customer's account with a name and a purpose, so that those funds can be considered unavailable for other purposes, effectively reserving them.
-Funds can be added to and removed from the reserve by the account owner, or by whoever the account owner has given [consent] to do this.
+Funds can be added to and removed from the reserve by the account owner, or by whoever the account owner has given consent to do this.

 ### Consent
-Consent is given by a [customer] to another customer perform specific actions on their accounts.
-The types of consent that can be given are:
+Consent is given by a customer to another customer perform specific actions on their accounts.
+The types of consent that can be given are:<br>
-Fund check: Allows checking if the owner has more available funds than a given amount
+**Fund check**: Allows checking if the owner has more available funds than a given amount<br>
-Automations:
+**Automations**: Allows triggering automations owned by the consenting customer<br>
-Balance: Allows seeing the balance of the owner
+**Balance**: Allows seeing the balance of the owner<br>
-Transactions: Allows making transactions on behalf of the owner
+**Transactions**: Allows making transactions on behalf of the owner<br>

 [customer]: /docs/quant_flow/personas#customer